1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Repeated or prolonged eye contact may result in irritation and conjunctivitis, or symptoms of radiation injury such as cataracts.
 See the following sections for information about alpha radiation and the eyes, as well as radiation sickness.

 Chronic exposure: Repeated or prolonged exposure to alpha radiation may result in cataract formation.
-See acute exposure.

-• Ingestion
+- Ingestion

 Uranium Tetrafluoride: Radioactive/Nephrotoxin

 Oral toxicity of uranium compounds is lower than that by inhalation.
 Uranium compounds are toxic to the kidneys.
 Absorbed uranium is deposited in bone and the kidneys.
 Alpha emission from deposited uranium may damage either of these tissues.
 Poisoning may also occur from the fluoride component of this material.
 Fluoride poisoning may result in excessive salivation, nausea, vomiting, diarrhea, and abdominal cramps.
-Fluoride binding bivalent cations (calcium and magnesium) may result in weakness, tremor, shallow respiration, and convulsions and eventually lead to cardiac arrhythmia.
+Fluoride-binding bivalent cations (calcium and magnesium) may result in weakness, tremors, shallow respiration, and convulsions and eventually lead to cardiac arrhythmia.

 Alpha radiation: The fate of ingested alpha emitters depends on their solubility and valence.
 Repeated ingestion of alpha emitters may increase cancer risks.